-Patient's name: Today's date:dd / yyyy to return your call as soon as feasible, however please do not delay seeking medical attention while waiting for our return phone call as we may be busy with other patients or not be available, especially after hours or on weekends and holidays), i.e.: i. if the patient vomits beyond 4 hours after anaesthesia ii. if the patient does not pass urine iii. if the patient develops a fever over 38.5°C if the are is entry difficulty here thing
+Patient's name: Today's date: dd / mm / yyyy

-- iv. if there is any difficulty breathing - v. if there is any significant bleeding - vi. if there is severe pain, not relieved with rest and medication - vii. if the patient has to go to the emergency room or seek medical attention related to the surgery - viii. if there are any other unexpected events or concerns.
+- 13. Especially children may at times complain about 'burning in the eyes' which can be the result of them having rubbed and scratched their eyes during the wake-up phase.
+These symptoms usually resolve with conservative treatment over the first 24-48 hours. - 14.
+For follow-up with the dentist/surgeon please call his/her office as instructed. - 15.
+If necessary contact or visit your family physician, local walk-in clinic or the nearest emergency room.
+Please also call us for any concerns or unexpected events (we will attempt to return your call as soon as feasible, however please do not delay seeking medical attention while waiting for our return phone call as we may be busy with other patients or not be available, especially after hours or on weekends and holidays), i.e.: - i. if the patient vomits beyond 4 hours after anaesthesia - ii. if the patient does not pass urine - iii. if the patient develops a fever over 38.5°C - iv. if there is any difficulty breathing - v. if there is any significant bleeding - vi. if there is severe pain, not relieved with rest and medication - vii. if the patient has to go to the emergency room or seek medical attention related to the surgery or anesthesia - viii. if there are any other unexpected events or concerns. - 16.
+Please take a less than one minutes to tell us about your anesthesia experience today (simply scan the QR code below and follow the questionnaire)